AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Stage 1: Rigid rule-based system

 In this initial stage, planning happens despite the system rather than because of it.
 It depends heavily on pre-defined rules and considerable manual effort by planners reliant on spreadsheets updated through rudimentary data input processes.
 Data is dispersed, walled off inside impermeable ERPs and rigid legacy platforms.
+At the same time, crucial institutional knowledge stays locked away in planners’ minds.

 Stage 2: Foundational, specialized AI

 Companies in Stage 2 advance to a variety of sophisticated capabilities.
 Diagnostics allows them to pinpoint the root causes of inventory issues.
 Predictive analytics let them anticipate what’s likely to happen based on past and current data, with tools like scenario testing and demand forecasting.
-Finally, prescriptive tools make recommendations on the most optimal responses to emerging scenarios.
+Finally, prescriptive tools make recommendations on the most optimal responses to emerging situations.

 Real results from leading organizations